albertcollell/pix4d/README.md

 Map:
 * To have a position indicator of your cursor, then you can see at all time the Lat & Lng on the mouse.
 * Zoom adapt to the flightPlan selected.
+* When selecting flight plan, always have the line following the cursor.

 Menu:
 * Add Small dialog onHover the buttons to get the name of the action.